-Table 2.
 Program Implementation and Administrative Burden

-Panel A. Program Staff Program Element Learning Burden Psychological Burden Compliance Burden Grant Amount Amount must be explained; burden increases with more variation Associated with explaining information to students Amount must be considered in relation to student's full aid package Eligibility Criteria Every element must be explained; burden increases with more elements/complexity Associated with explaining information to students Each criterion must be checked; increases with complexity Eligibility Process Staff must learn the process; if ongoing there is additional learning Associated with ensuring process is implemented properly Associated with ensuring process is implemented properly Requirements for initial receipt Requirements must be communicated to students Associated with communicating with students Requirements must be enforced Requirements for continued receipt Requirements must be communicated to students Associated with communicating with students Requirements must be enforced Panel B. Student S Program Element Learning Burden Psychological Burden Compliance Burden Grant Amount Must learn about how much help is available Stress associated with uncertainty about value of the grant N/A Eligibility Criteria Must learn about how to qualify Stress associated with not knowing if Must prove one meets the requirements
+Panel A. Program n Staff Program Element Learning Burden Psychological Burden Compliance Burden Grant Amount Amount must be explained; burden increases with more variation Associated with explaining information to students Amount must be considered in relation to student's full aid package Eligibility Criteria Every element must be explained; burden increases with more elements/complexity Associated with explaining information to students Each criterion must be checked; increases with complexity Eligibility Process Staff must learn the process; if ongoing there is additional learning Associated with ensuring process is implemented properly Associated with ensuring process is implemented properly Requirements for initial receipt Requirements must be communicated to students Associated with communicating with students Requirements must be enforced Requirements for continued receipt Requirements must be communicated to students Associated with communicating with students Requirements must be enforced Panel B. Students Program Element Learning Burden Psychological Burden Compliance Burden Grant Amount Must learn about how much help is available Stress associated with uncertainty about value of the grant N/A Eligibility Criteria Must learn about how to qualify Stress associated with not knowing if one will qualify; attempts to quality Must prove one meets the requirements Eligibility Process N/A N/A N/A Requirements for initial receipt Must learn the requirements Stress associated with fulfilling requirements Must meet the requirements Requirements for continued receipt Must learn the requirements Stress associated with fulfilling requirements Must meet the requirements

-one will qualify; attempts to

-quality

-Eligibility N/A N/A N/A

-Process

-Requirements Must learn the Stress Must meet the

-for initial receipt requirements associated with requirements

-fulfilling

-requirements

-Requirements Must learn the Stress Must meet the

-for continued requirements associated with requirements

-receipt fulfilling

-requirements